Reviews You Can Rely On

 Weight

-For all backpackers, the weight of their gear should be considered.
-As part of your sleeping system, your pad is part of the three big items (shelter, backpack, and sleeping system) that affects pack weight.
-Carefully choosing these three items can significantly reduce your pack weight and therefore boost your hiking enjoyment.
+For all backpackers, gear weight should be considered, and your pad is an integral part of your sleeping system that absolutely affects pack weight.
+Carefully choosing the weight of every item in your bag can significantly reduce your pack weight and boost your hiking enjoyment.

-Foam weighs more than air; thus, all the self-inflating foam mattresses cannot compete with air core constructed mattresses.
-The lightest women's pad we tested is the Therm-A-Rest NeoAir XLite Women's, weighing in at 12 ounces.
-Two of the Sea to Summit models are nipping at the NeoAir's heels, the Ether Light (15 ounces) and the Ultralight Insulated (14.6 ounces).
-Conversely, the heaviest was the Sea to Summit Comfort Plus SI at 34.4 ounces, which is 22.6 ounces heavier than the NeoAir.
-Many of these pads now include pump sacks, which add additional weight to your kit.
-If you're looking to save weight, consider leaving them at home.
+Foam weighs more than air; thus, all the self-inflating foam mattresses cannot compete with air-core constructed options.
+The lightest inflatable pad we tested is the Therm-A-Rest NeoAir XLite NXT, weighing in at just 11.8 ounces.
+The Nemo Tensor Ultralight Insulated is next in line, weighing a scant 13.9 ounces.
+Conversely, the heaviest is the Sea to Summit Comfort Plus SI at 34.4 ounces, three times the weight of the NeoAir.
+Many of these pads now include pump sacks, adding weight to your kit.
+If you're looking to save weight, consider leaving them at home and blowing up your mattress manually.

 Credit: Ian McEleney